 He is a committed environmentalist and has used his artwork to promote ecology and preservation.
 In 1999 he was named by the Audobon Society of Canada one of the 20th Century’s Heroes of Conservation.
 The Riverwood Conservancy’s mission to teach children about nature and restore the native habitat of Riverwood was a natural draw for him.

 Ulrich (Ulli) Krull shares in a vision that Riverwood will evolve to become the central hub in our region that will teach and promote the importance of natural environments for a sustainable world.
-A long-time resident of Mississauga, Dr. Krull is Professor of Analytical Chemistry at the University of Toronto, and holds the endowed AstraZeneca Chair in Biotechnology.
-He currently serves as Vice-President of the University of Toronto and Principal of the University of Toronto Mississauga.
+A long-time Mississauga resident, Dr. Krull is Professor of Analytical Chemistry at the University of Toronto.
+He formerly served as Vice-President of the University of Toronto and Principal of the University of Toronto Mississauga.
 He is also the lead editor of Analytica Chimica Acta, a prominent international journal for analytical chemistry published by Elsevier.

-He has been active professionally and personally in support of environmental initiatives, ranging from teaching of environmental analytical chemistry and bringing focus to sustainability in the development of the UTM campus, to participating in tree planting with Scouts Canada.
-A Fellow of the Chemical Institute of Canada, he has received both the McBryde Medal and the Maxxam Award of the Canadian Society for Chemistry, the top awards for analytical chemistry research in Canada.
-He is also a recipient of the University of Toronto’s Faculty Excellence Award and a UTM Teaching Excellence Award.
+Dr. Krull has been active professionally and personally in support of environmental initiatives, ranging from teaching of environmental analytical chemistry and bringing focus to sustainability in the development of the UTM campus, to participating in tree planting with Scouts Canada.